mvaganov/thinkwithtools/curriculum.md

 ---

-## Class 3: AI as an Idea Generator
+## Section 3: AI as an Idea Generator
 <!-- ~66-91 min -->
 <details><summary>Review About Me Card</summary><ul>
 <li> <i>(5 min)</i> Pair up, and explain your character card to one other student.
 Why did you choose that image?
 Why did you write that text?